lawrencehook/remove-youtube-suggestions/README.md

 Motivated by an attempt to stymie the "YouTube rabbit hole."

 ### Why should I use this plugin
-Because the Google neural networks is built to select the most relevant suggested videos to recommend to you, and it works damn good.
+Google optimizes for the most engaging videos to recommend to you.
-This sets in motion the brain's automatic response to click on video even if you weren't really interested, wasting your time unnecessarily.
+This sets in motion the brain's automatic response to click on video even if you weren't really interested, wasting your time.

 Available for install here: https://addons.mozilla.org/en-US/firefox/addon/remove-youtube-s-suggestions/

 ### Contributing
 If you'd like to contribute to the development of this project, the following commands will get you started with a dev environment.

 ```
 $ git clone https://github.com/emumoo/remove-youtube-suggestions.git
 $ cd remove-youtube-suggestions